T2T: Language Access Texting

 When working with community partners that would benefit from your innovation, be realistic with your promises to interested stakeholders, particularly when developing a technological tool.

-The team felt that when dealing with the legal language context in particular, translation became particularly difficult to provide accurately.
-Still, testing showed that stakeholders still valued the translations, even without being able to rely on them as fully accurate.
+The team felt that when dealing with the legal language context in particular, accurate translation became especially difficult to provide.
+Nevertheless, testing showed that stakeholders still valued the translations, even without being able to rely on them as fully accurate.

 The team also had recommendations for future teaching teams for public interest tech classes.
-When anticipating that students may be conducting interviews with a wide range of stakeholders, consider providing students with a comprehensive curriculum on how to interview a variety of populations and conduct ethnographic research.
+When anticipating that students may be conducting interviews with a wide range of stakeholders, teaching teams should consider providing students with a comprehensive curriculum on how to interview a variety of populations and how to conduct ethnographic research.

-While the class provided a foundational training for interviewing people through a mock interview workshop, the team wishes that they were provided with a more comprehensive opportunity to learn how to effectively interview different stakeholders, and personalize interview style to suit relevant contexts, in order to garner the most effective feedback while being respective of interviewee time and values.
+While the class provided a foundational training for interviewing people through a mock interview workshop, T2T team members expressed a desire to learn how to effectively interview different stakeholders and how to personalize their interview style to suit relevant contexts in order to garner the most effective feedback while respecting interviewee time and values.

-Recommendation 4: Don’t Jump to Product Development too soon
+4. Don’t Jump to Product Development Too Soon

-The team recommends that teachers and students ensure that during the initial stages of the project, the priority is on rapid ideation, prototyping, and feedback-garnering over high-fidelity product development.
+The team recommends that teachers and students ensure that during the initial stages of the project, the priority be on rapid ideation, prototyping, and feedback-garnering over high-fidelity product development.

-The T2T team found that the design-thinking elements of the class that promoted guerilla-style drafting of ideas, while being encouraged to independently reach out to relevant stakeholders of different perspectives for feedback, was critical in order to understand the nuanced and less-obvious issues at stake.
+The T2T team found that the design-thinking elements of the class that promoted guerrilla-style drafting of ideas, while being encouraged to independently reach out to relevant stakeholders of different perspectives for feedback, was critical to understanding the nuanced and less obvious issues at stake.

-For example, the team mentioned that without reaching out to stakeholders with a broad set of initial, rough ideas, they may not have realized the importance of the informal teacher-student relationship to the development of the IEP as well as longer-term educational stability.
-Spending the first part of the class exploring different possible solutions let them gradually find a promising challenge definition, and the type of technical solution that could work with their stakeholders’ preferences and capabilities.
+For example, if T2T team members had not reached out to stakeholders with a broad set of initial, rough ideas, they may not have realized the importance of the informal teacher-student relationship to the development of the IEP as well as longer-term educational stability.
+Spending the first part of the class exploring a variety of possible solutions let the team gradually find a promising challenge definition, as well as the type of technical solution that could work with the stakeholders’ preferences and capabilities.

-The team seeks to continue the project in partnership with Stanford University’s Legal Design Lab, which has offered to provide funding and human resources as needed to sustain the project.
-One member of the team is working directly with the Lab to continue development of the project.
+The team seeks to continue the project in partnership with Stanford University’s Legal Design Lab, which has offered to provide funding and human resources to sustain the project.
+One member of the team is working directly with the lab to continue development of the project.

-As for next steps, the team aims to remove bugs from their tool and produce an informative webinar teaching interested legal aid organizations across the US about how to use the T2T tool.
-If you are interested in possibly working on an implementation or study of language access text messaging, whether in regard to IEPs, legal advocacy, or other channels, please be in touch with the Stanford Legal Design Lab.
+As for next steps, the team aims to remove bugs from the tool and produce an informative webinar to teach interested legal aid organizations across the country how to use the T2T tool.
+Anyone interested in working on an implementation or study of language access text messaging, whether in regard to IEPs, legal advocacy, or other channels, can contact with the Stanford Legal Design Lab.

-For example, the T2T team mentioned that a crucial stakeholder, local teachers who could use the T2T app to communicate with Spanish-speaking parents about their child’s Independent Education Plan, could not independently make the decision about whether T2T could be adopted at a school-wide level.
+For example, the T2T team mentioned that a crucial stakeholder — local teachers who could use the T2T app to communicate with Spanish-speaking parents about their child’s Individualized Education Proposal — could not independently make the decision about whether T2T could be adopted at a school wide level.

-What could a student team do, to explore a pilot partnership in this situation and offer value to their pilot partner?
+- What could students do to explore a pilot partnership in this situation and offer value to their pilot partner?